 Step 2: Have genuine relationships with people.

 The majority of teaching is role-modeling.
 All of my favorite teachers were people who were always striving to improve themselves, always looking for answers to things, looking for creative solutions to problems with an open mind and then they “gave their gifts” to me just by being my friend.
-They reached out by inviting me over for a beer or they gave me a job; asked me to babysit their kids.
+They reached out by inviting me over or asked me to babysit their kids.
 To me this is true coyote teaching and what mentoring is all about.

 Coyote's Guide by Young, McGown and Haas

-Check out this article by Matt Ball from Ohio University about the Coyote Method
+Check out this article by Matt Ball about the Coyote Method